Fly Fishing for Huge Nile Perch

 Night fishing: Serious perch fishing takes place from just before sunset (about 6:00 p.m.) until about 9:30 p.m., when the perch start to feed.
 In other words, you'll be night-fishing for these monsters.
 A few small perch may be caught during the day.
 Fly fishing at night requires casting by feel rather than sight.
 Standing under the stars, immersed in the sounds of the African wilderness, is a raw, edgy experience that’s wild in every sense.
 It may seem scary at first, but the risks from wildlife while fishing are extremely low, and the guides and staff are close at hand and run over to help the moment you hook up.

 Daytime Species: During the day, you'll fish for three species of tigerfish and sight fish for up to 12-pound yellowfish, aka Niger Barb, and carp up to 8 pounds.
-The Faro River is a true multi-species destination, with anglers rigging 5wt, 9wt, and 12wt gear each day to cover all the species and situations on offer.
+The Faro River is a true multi-species destination, with anglers rigging 5wt, 9wt, and 12wt gear each day to cover all the species and situations.

 Fly Fishing Facts:

-Season: The season runs from January through April.
+Season: The season runs from January to April and only two weeks per month.
 In February and March, the river is low and clear.
-Temperatures are hot and dry, averaging 93°f. in January on up to 105°f. in March.
+Temperatures are hot and dry, averaging 93°F in January and up to 105°F in March.

 Read African Water's blog for Week 6 of 2022.

-Camp Size: Gassa Camp is limited to four anglers/rods per week.
+Camp Size: Gassa Camp is limited to four anglers (4 rods) per week.

 Transportation: Each day, anglers are driven for 15 minutes to an hour to fishing locations in 4WD Vehicles that do not have air-conditioning.